goabego/pt_monitor/README.md

 This will install the following libraries:
 *   `google-cloud-monitoring`: The client library for the Google Cloud Monitoring API.
 *   `pandas`: For data manipulation and creating the DataFrame.
-*   `tabulate`: Used by pandas to generate the markdown-formatted table for printing.
+*   `tabulate`: Used by pandas to generate the markdown-formatted table.

 ### 3. Google Cloud Authentication

 This script uses Application Default Credentials (ADC) to authenticate with Google Cloud.
-The easiest way to set this up for local development is to use the `gcloud` CLI.
+The easiest way to set this up for local development is with the `gcloud` CLI.

 1.  **Log in with gcloud:**
     ```bash
     gcloud auth application-default login
     ```

-    This command will open a browser window for you to log in to your Google account and grant the necessary permissions.
+    This command will open a browser window for you to log in and grant the necessary permissions.

 2.  **Set your project:**
-    Make sure your gcloud CLI is configured to use the correct project.
+    Make sure your `gcloud` CLI is configured to use the correct project.
     ```bash
     gcloud config set project YOUR_PROJECT_ID
     ```